Why I Don’t Blog and How You Can Stop Blogging Too

 Although I don’t hate blogging, I have so many other things that I need to do during my business day that continually working on the next blog post just isn’t high on my list of fun things to do.
 So, for me, I’m not going to be the person who says “I love blogging.”
 But I promise not to judge you if you’re that photographer.

-For studios who offer the services of several photographers under one brand, blogging affords an opportunity to showcase jobs completed by individuals.
+For studios who offer the services of several photographers under one brand, blogging affords an opportunity to highlight jobs completed by individuals.

 Featuring different photographers in different blog posts allows visitors and potential customers to evaluate the work of individuals before making their hiring selection.
 This is also likely convenient for the studio manager who wants to quickly post new work from each photographer.